01 of 16

 Just north of Paris in a working-class suburb is one of France's oldest sites of Christian worship and its most famous abbey—a burial place for 43 kings and 32 queens.
 The Saint-Denis Basilica, whose current edifice was built sometime between the 11th and 12th centuries, served as a royal burial site from as early as the fifth century.
 With its sculpted tombs and flamboyant Gothic details, this often-overlooked gem is worth a trip outside the city limits.Continue to 16 of 16 below.

 This sober memorial pays tribute to the 200,000 people (mostly Jews) who were deported to Nazi death camps from France during World War II.
 Erected in 1962 on the banks of the Seine (across from Notre Dame) and on the site of a former morgue, the Deportation Memorial was designed by architect G.H.
 Pingusson to evoke a sense of claustrophobia and despair.

-One part of the memorial features an "eternal flame of hope" and an inscription reading the following: "Dedicated to the living memory of the 200,000 French deportees sleeping in the night and the fog, exterminated in the Nazi concentration camps."
+One part of the memorial features an "eternal flame of hope" and an inscription that states the following: "Dedicated to the living memory of the 200,000 French deportees sleeping in the night and the fog, exterminated in the Nazi concentration camps."

-Nearby, you can visit the Paris Museum of Jewish Arts and History.
+Nearby, you can visit the Museum of Jewish Art and History.